-I was shocked by how well Dick pulled this off since the ingredients are all bad; worse than James’s.
+I was shocked by how well Dick pulled this off since the ingredients are all worse than James’s.
 Most problematically, his assertions are egotistical.
 Among other things, Dick believed that Jesus’s return was imminent.
 To justify this assertion, he claimed that time had stopped in 70 CE and had only recently resumed, so that Jesus’s words in Matthew 16:28 could be both accurate and applicable to Dick’s own life.
-This concept is narcissistic: It associates Dick himself with events of cosmic importance, for no logical reason.
-Indeed, in his mind, he had to assume that almost 2000 years of history was faked in a sort of grand conspiracy so that he would be important.
+This concept is narcissistic: It associates Dick himself with events of cosmic importance, for no reason other than to make Dick himself important.
+He went so far as to assume that almost 2000 years of history was faked in a sort of grand conspiracy, just for the sake of his ego.

 In the novel—in that crucial discussion of the film—he says that skepticism of his assertion “diminishes” him: It is an attack on his ego, inflated by what is essentially a psychotic break.
 To protect his inflated ego he draws on so much occult and esoteric Christian dross that you should not attempt to read this book until you’ve read The Bible (ca. 110 CE) and some work on the Dead Sea scrolls and the gnostics, such as Pagels’s contemporary The Gnostic Gospels (1979).
 Dick also makes untenable readings of ancient history and philosophy drawn from the Encyclopedia Britannica.
 He resorts to unaccountable, unverifiable divine inspiration to sew up the plot.
 He casts Richard Nixon as an antichrist, again making his own life special by association, his own political conviction crucial.
 The makers of “Valis” (the movie) are glamorous celebrities who share their similar insight.
 Even Linda Ronstadt shows up to grant more privileged secret epiphanies.

+As far as theological fiction goes, the end result is quite different from The Brothers Karamazov (1879), where the message is for each of us to accept responsibility for everyone.
 Like some fringe Christian cult leaders, Dick veers off the canon and brings in some Buddhism, landing in the non-Abrahamic assertion that it is actually humanity we must worship.
-Anthropocentric US Christian SF is common.
+Anthropocentric US Christian SF without Dostoevsky’s sincerity is common.
 Christian sermons infusing a selective memory of mundane events with cosmic importance are extremely common.
 To see any of it done half this well is rare, because it is false.

 Though unusually literate, Dick’s premises—including his version of Christianity—are closely akin to the ravings of James Tilly Matthews.
 Dick apparently wrote this whole thing in the manner of a highly self-aware sufferer of schizophrenia, who is able to present their beliefs in a cogent manner and have a good laugh at how crazy these beliefs are, all while remaining crazy.
 The technological rationales are subordinate to this thrust of schizophrenia, but the structure of the writing is not.
 If Matthews had possessed Dick’s superb writing skills, people would have marched in protest against the air-loom conspirators.
 If Paul of Tarsus had possessed them, world history could have been radically different.